jakiestfu/himawari.js/README.md

   debug: false,

   /**
-   * If set to true, an image on the infrared light spectrum will be generated
+   * If set to true, an image on the infrared light spectrum will be generated.
+Please note that
+   * infrared only supports zooms up to 3
    * @type {Boolean}
    */
   infrared: false,